Bishkek: Rail

 As of 2007, the Bishkek-2 railway station sees only a few trains a day.
 It offers a popular three-day train service from Bishkek to Moscow.

 There are also long-distance trains that leave for Siberia (Novosibirsk and Novokuznetsk), via Almaty, over the TurkSib route, and to Yekaterinburg (Sverdlovsk) in the Urals, via Astana.
 These services are remarkably slow (over 48 hours to Yekaterinburg), due to long stops at the border and the indirect route (the trains first have to go west for more than a 100 km before they enter the main TurkSib line and can continue to the east or north).
 For example, as of the fall of 2008, train No. 305 Bishkek-Yekaterinburg was scheduled to take 11 hours to reach the Shu junction—a distance of some 269 km by rail, and less than half of that by road.

 Air

-The city is served by Manas International Airport (IATA code FRU), located approximately 25 km north-west of the city centre.
+The city is served by Manas International Airport (IATA code BSZ), located approximately 25 km north-west of the city centre.

-In 2002, the United States obtained the right to use Manas International Airport as an air base for its military operations in Afghanistan and Iraq.
+In 2001, the United States obtained the right to use Manas International Airport as an air base for its military operations in Afghanistan and Iraq.
 Russia subsequently (2003) established an airbase of its own (Kant Air Base) near Kant, some 20 km east of Bishkek.
 It is based at a facility that used to be home to a major Soviet military pilot training school; one of its students, Hosni Mubarak, later became president of Egypt.